wryan14/webform/app/static/documentation/_build/html/_sources/developer.rst.txt

 .. _click here: http://wryan14.pythonanywhere.com/
 .. _this documentation: https://help.pythonanywhere.com/pages/Flask/

-When deploying this Flask application on any server, you will want to change the local_host variable (located at the toop of the app's __init__.py file to reflect the correct domain name).
+When deploying this Flask application on any server, you will want to change the local_host variable (located at the top of the app's __init__.py file to reflect the correct domain name).

 For example change: